hcs64/neon64v2/pkg/README.txt

 Anything that loads the NES ROM at the "emulation standard" (0x200000) will work.

-The Neon64 ROM is only as long as it needs to be to be checksummed consistently, so it will also look for a NES ROM at 0x101000 so it can be directly appended.
+Alternatively, Neon64 will also look for a directly appeneded NES ROM at 0x101000.
 From a Windows command line:

 copy /b neon64bu.rom + game.nes game.n64